asiainfo/streaming-app/README.md

   </pre>
 Parameter 1, When should the different configuration XML file, the corresponding streamingappname
 Parameter 2, flow interval refresh time(seconds)
-Parameter 3, The configuration file (as:)
+Parameter 3, The configuration file (as:conf/Sample.xml)

 Running Tests